- Terrain: Substantial ups & downs on coast path, firm going

 Lawrence became a keen vegetable gardener, partly for the pleasure and partly ‘needs must’ as they were very short of money at the time: ‘ I have three gardens: the little one, which is a gem: pansies and columbine and fuchsia as well as veg: then the little field at the back…broad beans, etc., spinach, many beautiful rows: then in the field below, peas, beans, etc. I have worked hard.’

 On the map today, it’s marked as Tower House, Higher Tregerthen.
-Its location and quirkiness attracted a series of famous writers. in 1919 Virginia Woolf and her husband also rented this same cottage, and many years later Michael Morpurgo did too!
-Several of his stories are based around Cornish folklore, and he wrote ‘The White Horse of Zennor’, a set of five short stories based around the village.
+Its location and quirkiness attracted a series of famous writers.
+In 1919 Virginia Woolf and her husband also rented this same cottage, having heard about its beauty from Katherine Mansfield, and many years later Michael Morpurgo did too!
+Several of his stories are based on Cornish folklore, and he wrote ‘The White Horse of Zennor’, a set of five short stories based around the village.

 We continue to climb up the hill and turn left at the top past Eagle’s Nest, a large sprawling home on a rocky crag just to the left of Tregerthen Cottage, with beautiful gardens.
 Virginia Woolf stayed here on many occasions in the 1920s, and subsequently the abstract artist Patrick Heron lived here.
 The neighbouring Old Poor House belonged to the celebrated garden designer Gertrude Jekyll in the 1890s.